-9.1 As part of the Council's continued commitment to good complaint handling, we will continue to ensure that the complaints policy and procedure is fit for purpose and accessible to all.
+- 9.1 As part of the Council's continued commitment to good complaint handling, we will continue to ensure that the complaints policy and procedure is fit for purpose and accessible to all.
 The formal complaints process formed part of the Digital by Default Phase (I) Project, enabling optimum usage and accessibility in terms of customer feedback.
-In addition, making 'reasonable adjustments' for customers where appropriate to do so is included within the policy.

-9.2 Following on from a report to the Council's Cabinet in April 2016: 'Digital First - Customer Programme', and the objective to 'facilitate as many customers as possible to access our services through digital channels', the Complaints Policy was refreshed to both encourage and support the drive towards digital for those customers wishing to complain.
-Whilst the procedure itself remains unchanged, more emphasis was given within the Policy towards the digital process and the help and guidance that is available for those that may require it in order to encourage optimum use of the facility.
+In addition, making 'reasonable adjustments' for customers where appropriate to do so is included within the policy. - 9.2 Following on from a report to the Council's Cabinet in April 2016: 'Digital First Customer Programme', and the objective to 'facilitate as many customers as possible to access our services through digital channels', the Complaints Policy was refreshed to both encourage and support the drive towards digital for those customers wishing to complain.
+Whilst the procedure itself remains unchanged, more emphasis was given within the Policy towards the digital process and the help and guidance that is available for those that may require it in order to encourage optimum use of the on-line facility.

-9.3 Local Government and Social Care Ombudsman guidance states that they will treat any complaint about a service provided by a third party on behalf of the Council as being 'against the Council'.
-The policy is explicitly clear about the definition of a complaint as 'An expression of dissatisfaction about a council service (whether that service is provided by the council or by a contractor or partner) that requires a response'.

-9.4 General Data Protection Regulations (GDPR): any personal details or information obtained in order to appropriately process formal complaints in line with the procedure will be stored securely and will only be used for the purposes as intended in conjunction with the GDPR principles.

-9.5 The Council brought it's Housing Services ALMO, (Formerly, 'A1 Housing Bassetlaw Ltd') back in-house in October 2018.
-As part of that process, Formal Complaints for the Housing Service will be considered in line with the other Council Services, ie in conjunction with the Council's formal complaints procedure with effect from 1st April 2019.
-As a result of this, the Council's formal complaints procedure was adapted to incorporate appropriate information about the 'Designated Persons' and the Housing Ombudsman effective from 1st April 2019.
+- 9.3 Local Government and Social Care Ombudsman guidance states that they will treat any complaint about a service provided by a third party on behalf of the Council as being 'against the Council'.
+The Council's policy is explicitly clear about the definition of a complaint as 'An expression of dissatisfaction about a council service (whether that service is provided by the council or by a contractor or partner on behalf of the Council) that requires a response'. - 9.4 General Data Protection Regulations (GDPR): any personal details or information obtained in order to appropriately process formal complaints in line with the procedure will be stored securely and will only be used for the purposes as intended in conjunction with the GDPR principles. - 9.5 The Council brought the Housing Services 'ALMO', (Formerly, 'A1 Housing Bassetlaw Ltd') back 'in-house' in October 2018.
+As part of that process, Formal Complaints for the Housing Service have been considered in line with all other Council Services, ie in conjunction with the Council's formal complaints procedure with effect from 1st April 2019.
+As a result of this, the Council's formal complaints procedure was adapted to incorporate appropriate and relevant information concerning the 'Designated Persons' process and the Housing Ombudsman Service effective from 1st April 2019.